icon-project/icon-project.github.io/docs/transaction_signature.md

 Below is the example of creating a signature in python.

-Here is a sample transaction data.
-We will create a transaction signature using these data.
+Here is a sample transaction request message.
+We will create a signature for the transaction data.

 ```json
 {